 All that could equal $1,000 or more, offsetting the annual fee in full and providing quite a bit of extra value.

 The elevated Diamond status you’ll get with the Aspire means you’ll earn points more quickly and be eligible for upgrades and other perks at Hilton.
-This card also offers unlimited airport lounge visits for you and two guests via the Priority Pass Select membership (providing access to over 1,200 lounges and restaurants in 143 countries).
+This card also offers unlimited airport lounge visits for you and two guests via the Priority Pass Select membership (providing access to over 1,200 lounges; excludes non-lounge experiences).

 How Many Points Will You Earn?